-Ahoy HeySummiteers!
-Welcome to Customer Spotlight #7, where we feature all the ways HeySummit has been used and loved by YOU.
-Here At HeySummit, we're always looking for new ways to help you make the best of your summits.
-This time, the spotlight's on Alex Sidorenko from Risk Academy.
+Here at HeySummit, we're always looking for new ways to help you make the best of your summits.
+We're doing our best to feature all the ways HeySummit has been used and loved by our community of users.
+In this post, we're featuring Alex Sidorenko from Risk Academy.
 Read on and get inspired 🏔️

 Alex Sidorenko has been working in risk management, a relatively small field in quantitative decision making, for 15 years.
 His specialty lies in the statistics, math and decision-making disciplines.